 All you need is your Navy Health membership card to use the electronic claiming system.
-After a consultation, your card can be swiped through the electronic claiming facility by the service provider.
-They will enter the claim details and process the claim on your behalf.
+After a consultation, the service provider will swipe your card through the electronic claiming facility, enter the claim details and process the claim on your behalf.

-Once the transaction has been authorised by Navy Health electronically you simply pay the balance amount.
-This is the difference between the fee charged for the treatment and the amount paid by Navy Health.
+Once the transaction has been authorised by Navy Health electronically, you simply pay the balance to the provider.
+The balance is the difference between the fee charged for the treatment and the amount covered by Navy Health.
 Ask your provider if they are connected to an electronic claiming system.

 Post, email and fax

-A completed Navy Health claims form must accompany all claims submitted.
-You can receive a payment by direct deposit into a nominated bank account (within Australia and excluding credit cards).
-Receipts forwarded for benefits will be held by Navy Health on your behalf.
-Receipts will not be returned to the member.
+A completed Navy Health claim form must accompany all manually submitted claims.
+Benefits will be paid via direct deposit into a nominated bank account (within Australia and excluding credit cards).
+Navy Health will hold the submitted receipts on your behalf; we are unable to return receipts.

 Natural Therapies and Recognised Providers

-Natural therapies include Acupuncture, Aromatherapy, Chinese Herbal Medicine, Homeopathy, Myotherapy, Naturopathy, Remedial Massage Therapy, Remedial Therapy, Western Herbal Medicine and Exercise Physiology.
+Natural therapies include Acupuncture, Chinese Herbal Medicine, Myotherapy, Remedial Massage Therapy and Exercise Physiology.

 Benefits are only payable for services rendered by a recognised provider in a private practice.
 Benefits are not payable on any prescribed medications, herbal or dietary preparations, or organised weight reduction programs.